We have meaningful connectivity when we can use the internet every day using an appropriate device with enough data and a fast connection.

 What happens next

 Countries are at various stages of their digital development.
-This standard does not prescribe expectations about where each country should be on their journey to meaningful connectivity but is instead designed to help governments set effective broadband policy targets and track progress over time.
+Meaningful connectivity does not prescribe expectations about where each country should be on their journey but is instead designed to help governments set effective broadband policy targets and track progress over time.

 We’ll soon publish a policy guide with direction on how to measure progress across the four target areas and recommendations for policy actions to drive progress.
 Meanwhile, we’re working with governments and partners to develop context specific strategies to make progress towards meaningful connectivity at the national level.

-This standard is the culmination of a number of months’ work; however, we hope it is only the beginning of years of effective broadband policy-making towards affordable and meaningful connectivity.
+This target is the culmination of a number of months’ work; however, we hope it is only the beginning of years of effective broadband policy-making towards affordable and meaningful connectivity.

-Help us spread the word about the meaningful connectivity standard on social media using our toolkit.
+Help us spread the word about meaningful connectivity on social media using our toolkit.